 Are you comparing TriDot vs Strava?

-TriDot and Strava are two apps that endurance athletes will certainly hear about.
+TriDot and Strava are two apps that endurance athletes have probably hear of.
 TriDot will allow you to create personalized triathlon and running plans, while Strava has basic running plans and is more about connecting with other athletes.

 While each app offers training plans, the type of athlete they're best for is different.